psrc/itm-tutorial-2016/index.md

 * Install Python 2.7 using all of the defaults for installation.

 ### R
 [R](http://www.r-project.org) is a programming language that is especially powerful for data exploration, visualization, and statistical analysis.
 To interact with R, we use [RStudio](http://www.rstudio.com).

+Download these two files before arriving: [nhts_day.csv](http://psrc.github.io/itm-tutorial-R/data/nhts_day.csv) and [nhts_per.csv](http://psrc.github.io/itm-tutorial-R/data/nhts_per.csv).
+These only include the first 200 lines of the full NHTS files.
+We will tell you where to put them during the tutorial.
+Just make sure you have them accessible offline before arriving.

 #### Windows
 Install R by downloading and running <a href="http://cran.r-project.org/bin/windows/base/release.htm">this .exe file</a> from <a href="http://cran.r-project.org/index.html">CRAN</a>.
 Then install the <a href="http://www.rstudio.com/ide/download/desktop">RStudio IDE</a>.